Noble gravitational atoms: Self-gravitating black hole scalar wigs with angular momentum number: Conclusions

 We also find some similarities between the $\ell>0$ and the $\ell=0$ cases.
 Some solutions are extremely dilute, extremely large relative to the central black hole, and extremely long-lived, with lifetimes even larger than that of the Universe.
 Interestingly, these properties, together with the particular values of black hole and scalar field masses for which they exist, are compatible with ultralight dark matter in galactic cores.
 Large, dilute, and long-lasting noble gravitational atoms with $\ell >0$ are also similar to those with $\ell=0$ in that they coincide almost perfectly with $\ell$-boson stars (of the same $\ell$), except only for an extremely small region close to the event horizon.

 In general, noble gravitational atoms, as their $\ell$-boson star counterparts, can become larger as the angular momentum number $\ell$ increases.
 This characteristic may help extend the galactic halo core model mentioned earlier to cover a larger fraction of the galaxy, more so if one also considers solutions that combine multiple angular momentum numbers $\ell$ (and possibly even multiple mode numbers $n$ beyond the ground state), potentially allowing the model to reproduce the full galactic size.

-We leave such studies for future work.
+{ In order to asses whether noble gravitational atoms can be regarded as viable astrophysical candidates, there is a series of open questions that remain to be addressed.
+A key aspect is their stability. $\ell$-boson stars are known to be stable against radial perturbations~\cite{Alcubierre:2019qnh, Alcubierre:2021mvs,Roque:2023sjl}, but they have been shown to be unstable against generic (non-radial) perturbations for $\ell>1$, at least in the nonrelativistic regime~\cite{Nambo:2023yut}.
+Similar behavior could be expected for noble gravitational atoms; however, a detailed stability analysis is required to establish this conclusively.}

+{ Another important aspect of these new configurations concerns their gravitational wave emissions.
+Noble gravitational atoms are expected to exhibit gravitational spectra with distinctive features that differ from those of simple vacuum black hole solutions.
+The role of the angular momentum parameter $\ell$ has been explicitly studied in simulations of binary $\ell$-boson star mergers~\cite{Jaramillo:2022zwg}, where it was shown to affect the emitted radiation.
+Such distinctive signatures may be observable with current and future gravitational wave detectors~\cite{Lira:2024cma}, potentially providing a mechanism to prove the existence of $\ell$ scalar field distributions.
+A detailed investigation of these signals is left for future work.}

+{ Finally, we emphasize that the specific value $m\sim 10^{-22}\rm{eV}$ used for the results presented in our figures should be regarded purely as a reference choice.
+Current constraints on ultralight dark matter are in tension when different cosmological and astrophysical observations are combined (see, e.g., figure~18 in reference~\cite{Ferreira:2020fam}).
+On the one hand, cosmological probes such as the Lyman-alpha forest, the cosmic microwave background, and large-scale structure typically require masses of the order of $m\gtrsim 10^{-22} - 10^{-21}\rm{eV}$ if the ultralight field is to constitute the dominant component of dark matter, in order to avoid excessive suppression of small-scale structure~\cite{Lin:2023yso}.
+On the other hand, fits to the internal dynamics of dwarf spheroidal galaxies, which are dominated by dark matter, often favor lighter masses, $m\sim 10^{-22}\rm{eV}$, or even below, motivated by the ability of wave-like effects to alleviate the cusp profiles suggested by $N$-body simulations in the context of standard cold dark matter~\cite{Gonzalez-Morales:2016yaf}.}

+{ As a consequence, there is currently no single mass range that simultaneously satisfies all observational constraints within the simplest realizations of ultralight dark matter, and the precise bounds remain highly model dependent.
+Moreover, many of these constraints rely on specific assumptions regarding the structure and equilibrium profiles of dark matter halos, with most galactic analyses focusing on the standard spherically symmetric $\ell=0$ ground-state configuration.
+Noble gravitational atoms, by contrast, correspond to distinct equilibrium states, and their density and kinematic profiles can differ substantially from those usually assumed.
+This opens the possibility that the corresponding phenomenological bounds on the boson mass may be modified, potentially reconciling cosmological and astrophysical constraints.
+Assessing this in detail would require dedicated fits to observational data using the profiles studied here, which lies beyond the scope of the present work.}

 \ack{ This work was partially supported by SECIHTI-SNII, by PAPIIT-UNAM projects IN100523, IN110523 and IN107026, by CIC grant No.~18315 of the Universidad Michoacana de San Nicol\'as de Hidalgo, by the programme HORIZON-MSCA2021-SE-01 Grant No.~NewFun-FiCO101086251.
 A.D.T. acknowledges support from DAIP project CIIC 2024 198/2024.
 DN acknowledges the sabbatical support given by PAPIIT-UNAM in the elaboration of the present work.
 MM acknowledges financial support from CONICET (PIP 11220210100914CO).}